RishabhRawatt/ohMyBlog/README.md

 - Make sure to configure your Appwrite and keep your `.env` file in the root directory of this project.

+### Deployment

+The Brewery Review System is deployed and accessible at https://ohmyblog.netlify.app/ <br/>
+Feel free to explore and interact with the live application.

 ### Technologies Used

 - **Frontend**: React.js, Tailwind CSS, Redux